nafiul9/Setiing-up-VSCode-with-R/README.md

 ## Contributing

-Feel free to fork this repository and submit pull requests with improvements or additional R code examples.
+You can fix this repository and submit pull requests with improvements or additional R code examples.

-## License

-[Specify your license here, e.g., MIT, GPL, etc.]